 top of page

-My writing explores the darkness within myself and my past.
 This horror flash is about a frighteningly unhealthy relationship.
 I hope readers experience the uncomfortableness the narrator feels for participating in something profane and yet falling head-first into it.

 This is the shortest poem I've ever written, comprised of ~60 words and 2 stanzas.
 These are the words of a lionhearted ghost, whom I've ensured is now resting peacefully.